Last Updated on May 16, 2023 by Matt

 User manual and P-Settings

-The user manual for the Kaabo Wolf King is detailed and with plenty of helpful illustrations, but also not too long and boring.
+The Kaabo Wolf King manual is detailed with helpful illustrations but not overly long or boring.
+Adjust any scooter settings through the P-settings menu.

 - P0 – tire diameter (do not change)